Cold Weather Fun on the Lakeshore

 Snowshoe

 Is deep, virgin snow keeping you from that gorgeous vista?
 Then strap on some snowshoes and become the rugged explorer you always knew you were.
-Blazing a trail through the woods, on the beach, or among the dunes feels wild in the best way.
-And if you can walk, you can snowshoe, so the learning curve from beginner to expert is very satisfying.
-Although all the hiking destinations recommended above are worthy spots to give it a try, the elevations of the dunes feel especially adventure-y.
+The learning curve is short.
+And blazing a trail feels wild in the best way.
+The hiking spots listed above are ideal, especially Warren Dunes and its spectacular Lake Michigan views.

 Local Tip: If you need gear, Love Creek County Park offers rentals and lovely inland trails, perfect for a first spin on snowshoes.